Shivam29093/GENAILAB_21/README.md

 # 🧠 Generative AI Lab Assignments

-This repository contains all the assignments completed as part of my **Generative AI Lab coursework** during my M.Tech in Artificial Intelligence at MANIT Bhopal under the Guidance for Dr.Vijay Bhaskar Semwal
+This repository contains all the assignments completed as part of my **Generative AI Lab coursework** during my M.Tech in Artificial Intelligence at MANIT Bhopal under the Guidance of Dr.Vijay Bhaskar Semwal
 It demonstrates practical implementation of **Generative AI concepts**.

 ---